Spread Trading Mistakes: What’s Your Greatest Weakness as a Spread Trader?

 What’s Your Greatest Weakness as a Trader?

+It is quite important for spread traders to be aware of the risks as well as the rewards when placing trades.
 I know our spread trading strengths and weaknesses change over time as we attempt to develop our strengths and tackle our weaknesses, but even so at any particular moment in time there are usually certain things that we are trying to improve.

 The title of this post is somewhat misleading as instead of discussing our weaknesses we should put more emphasis on highlighting our past weaknesses and how we worked to overcome that.
 Knowing your weakness is your strength, but doing nothing about the known weakness is a worse weakness.